3j9fkyahunqoxwqu/CK-s-Raspberry-Pi-3-config/README.md

 My own guide to use PI 3 with some good programs. <br />
 Currently I'm using this [Pi 3 B starter kit](https://www.amazon.com/Raspberry-Essentials-Kit-board-Connectivity/dp/B01LWVVMUI/ref=sr_1_4?ie=UTF8&qid=1502666099&sr=8-4&keywords=raspberry+pi+3+starter+kit). <br />

-* The benefit is that you not need any external software like adblockers any more (maybe only for cosmetic blocking).<br />
+* The benefit is that you won't need any external software like adblockers (uBlock, AdGuard, etc) any more.
+Maybe only for cosmetic filter rules.
+Ads getting blocked before they're getting downloaded which speedups your webpage loading.<br />
 * All external devices you plugin onto your Router getting automatically the adblocker lists too, which means you not need to root your device (because efficient adblockers always requiring root or some kind of tunnel which drains your battery).<br />
-* OpenVPN and DNSCrypt are included for your maximum security which avoids e.g. DNS leaks.
+* OpenVPN and DNSCrypt are included in order to encrypt your internet data traffic and DNS queries.
+This also will solve any DNS leaks in this case spoofing.
-* Noob friendly setup instructions.
+* The guide is beginner friendly with easy install instructions.

 ### Clean system installation

-* Download [Raspbian STRETCH Lite](https://www.raspberrypi.org/downloads/raspbian/) from Raspberrypi.org and install it onto your microSD card.
-I use [SD Card Formatter v5.0](https://www.sdcard.org/downloads/formatter_4/) to format the microSD card and [Download USB Image Tool 1.74](http://www.alexpage.de/usb-image-tool/download/) (as alternative you can use [Etcher](https://etcher.io/)) to install Raspbian STRETCH Lite onto it.
+* Download [Raspbian Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) from Raspberrypi.org and install it onto your microSD card.
+I use [SD Card Formatter v4.0](https://www.sdcard.org/downloads/formatter_4/) and to format the microSD card [Download USB Image Tool 1.74](http://www.alexpage.de/usb-image-tool/download/) (as alternative you can use [Etcher](https://etcher.io/)) to install Raspbian Lite onto it.

 * Optimize Raspberry Pi via `sudo raspi-config`